agrawalrahul037/my-daily-study/quick-view.md

 </body>
 </html>
 ```
-//Create a webpack.config.js in the root directory of the project
+Create a webpack.config.js in the root directory of the project
 ```javascript
 const path = require("path");
 const HtmlWebpackPlugin = require("html-webpack-plugin");